Rolling with modular symmetry: quintessence and de Sitter in heterotic orbifolds: Multifield quintessence from modular dS saddles

 We have seen that the modular invariant potential~\eqref{eq:Vexplicit} exhibits a rich landscape of \ac{dS} saddle points, all consistent with the refined de Sitter swampland conjecture~\eqref{eq:dSC}.
 At the same time, recent cosmological observations hint at an evolving dark energy equation of state.
 Within quintessence scenarios, the data appear to favour \emph{thawing} models, where the equation of state $w_\varphi$ begins close to $-1$ and gradually increases.
 Hilltop quintessence~\cite{Dutta:2008qn} provides a well-studied realisation of this class and has been explored in supergravity and string-motivated settings~\cite{Olguin-Trejo:2018zun}.
 More recently, single-field axion and saxion hilltops have been directly confronted with the DESI and DES data in~\cite{Bhattacharya:2024kxp}.

 Motivated by this, we now investigate cosmological evolution in the modular invariant heterotic potentials introduced above.
-In particular, we study the dynamics near a \ac{dS} saddle point in the full four-field system of the complex dilaton $S$ and complex structure modulus $\tau$.
+In particular, we study the dynamics near a \ac{dS} saddle point in the full four-field system of the complex dilaton $S$ and K\"ahler modulus $\tau$.
 This extends earlier single-field hilltop constructions to a setting where multiple moduli can roll simultaneously, as is generically expected in string compactifications.

 Concretely, we focus on a representative saddle point with a single tachyonic direction dominated by the dilaton axion:

 belonging to the \emph{Tachyonic axion} branch of our classification in \Cref{sec:numresults} (see \Cref{fig:Tree}).
 Starting from this configuration, we evolve the fields along their cosmological trajectory as they roll towards a nearby \ac{adS} minimum.
 The parameter values and vacuum expectation values at the saddle are listed in~\Cref{table:parameters}.